 - Dubravka 1836 Restaurant & cafe – We went there for breakfast, but they have salads, pizzas, and seafood dishes – including the Dubravka seafood salad, John Dory, and Dubrovnik-style king prawns.
 It is a stunning restaurant with fort and sea-views.

 - Taj Mahal – This is a Bosnian restaurant located outside the old town.
 It has great reviews and deserves one night if interested in a different type of cuisine.

-- Tutto Bene Pizzeria & Fast Food – Located near the Lapad Bay, the TuttoBene Pizzeria & Fast Food is a great hang out place with vegan and gluten-friendly dishes.
+- Tutto Bene Pizzeria & Fast Food – Located near Lapad Bay, the TuttoBene Pizzeria & Fast Food is a great hang-out place with vegan and gluten-friendly dishes.
 It is budget-friendly as well with fries, burgers, etc.

 - Other restaurants: Olivia Pizzeria, Snogu Wok Bar.

 Day 2 of 3 days in Dubrovnik Itinerary – Game of Thrones Day & Beach day!

 Start day 2 in Dubrovnik, with a warm breakfast right in front of the old town.
 We chose to relax by the Pile Gate at the Dubravka 1836 Restaurant.
 They have tons of space for outdoor seating with sea and old town fort views – and TONS of sun!

 From here, you can also view the stunning Fort Lovrijenac or St. Lawrence Fortress (at 37 meters above sea level).
 This fortress is also known as the “Dubrovnik’s Gibraltar”.
 Originally a fortress and a theater, it is located right outside the western wall of the city of Dubrovnik in Croatia.